 Aspect ratio (AR) is the parameter that decides the reliability of a PCB.
 Let us understand the concept of aspect ratio before discussing more about vias.
-Aspect ratio is the ratio between the PCB thickness and the diameter of the drilled hole.
+The aspect ratio is the ratio between the PCB thickness and the diameter of the drilled hole.

 Aspect ratio (Through Hole) = (Thickness of the PCB) / (Diameter of the drilled hole)

 Since microvias don’t protrude through the entire board, the aspect ratio will be: